nulib/dc-api-v2/docs/docs/index.md

 ### Application Programming Interfaces (APIs)

 An API allows end users to interact with the data stored in the Digital Collections in a structured and programmatic way, which makes it possible to integrate the data into own applications and workflows.
-Most programming languages and frameworks provide the ability to send and receive information using HTTP requests.
+Most programming languages and frameworks provide the scope to send and receive information using HTTP requests.
 The Northwestern University Libraries Digital Collections API is designed with flexibility in mind and works with a wide range of programming languages and frameworks.

 Our API allows developers to access the data in the Digital Collections API by sending HTTP requests and receiving responses in a format that can be parsed and processed by the application.
 This makes it simple to fetch and process data, reshaping the data if necessary for integration into your application or project.
 The API also allows developers to authenticate and authorize their requests using standard protocols such as OAuth, but for now this feature is internal (check back for future updates on authentication/authorization!).